ZAG Entertainment: History

+ZAGTOON logo from 2009 to 2023.

 French entrepreneur Jeremy Zag founded the Paris-based animation production Zagtoon, a subsidiary of his company Univergroup, in partnership with Jacqueline Tordjman (known as co-founder of SIP Animation, on May 15, 2009.

-Zagtoon initially produced a 2D animated series such as Rosie (2011–2014), Kobushi (2012) and Sammy & Co (2014), a CGI animated series serves as a spin-off and follow-up for two feature films, A Turtle's Tale: Sammy's Adventures and A Turtle's Tale 2: Sammy's Escape from Paradise.
+Zagtoon initially produced 2D animated series such as Rosie (2011–2014), Kobushi (2012) and Sammy & Co (2014), a CGI animated series serves as a spin-off and follow-up for two feature films, A Turtle's Tale: Sammy's Adventures and A Turtle's Tale 2: Sammy's Escape from Paradise.

 In 2012, Jeremy Zag expanded ZAG Entertainment to the United States, establishing a studio in Los Angeles.
 In addition to the United States, ZAG has established offices in other strategic countries such as Tokyo, Brussels, Seoul, and others.

-In late-January 2012, ZAG Entertainment under its parent company Univergroup announced that they've launched a feature film division dedicated to animated feature films named Zagtoon Pictures and partnered with South Korean animation studio SAMG Animation by merging ZAG Entertainment's division Zagtoon with SAMG Animation to create a joint venture production company named Sam Zag.
+In late-January 2012, ZAG Entertainment under its parent company Univergroup announced that they launched a feature film division dedicated to animated feature films named Zagtoon Pictures and partnered with South Korean animation studio SAMG Animation by merging ZAG Entertainment's division Zagtoon with SAMG Animation to create a joint venture production company named Sam Zag.

-In 2015, ZAG produced the animated series Miraculous: Tales of Ladybug & Cat Noir, created by Thomas Astruc, was first shown in South Korea on September, 1 on EBS1, until it premiered in France on October 19 on TF1 through the children's block TFOU, has become a global phenomenon being shown in more than 150 countries.
+In 2015, ZAG produced the CGI-animated series Miraculous: Tales of Ladybug & Cat Noir, created by Thomas Astruc, was first debuted in South Korea on September 1 on EBS1, until it premiered in France on October 19 on TF1 through the children's block TFOU, has become a global phenomenon being shown in more than 150 countries.

 On May 16, 2017, ZAG expanded its global retail reach through licensing partnerships for Miraculous, with over 230 licensees worldwide, the company launched waves of products that included dolls, action figures, plush toys, literature, and fashion and lifestyle products.
-In August 2019, ZAG partnership with Brazilian children's channel Gloob (owned by Grupo Globo) to co-produce the fourth and fifth seasons of the animated series Miraculous, becomes the main exclusive broadcaster of the series in Brazil.
+In August 2019, ZAG partnered with Brazilian children's channel Gloob (owned by Grupo Globo) to co-produce the fourth and fifth seasons of the animated series Miraculous, becomes the main exclusive broadcaster of the series in Brazil.

-On July 30, 2020, European production company Planeta Junior acquired ZAG's stake, allows the Spanish company to gradually increase its stake in ZAG over the next four years, potentially reaching 49% of the company.
+On July 30, 2020, European production company Planeta Junior acquired ZAG's stake, allowing the Spanish company to gradually increase its stake in ZAG over the next four years, potentially reaching 49% of the company.